fineanmol/plant-tree/README.md

-🪴 Updated on Wed, 23 Jul 2025 06:44:22 GMT
+🌱 Updated on Wed, 23 Jul 2025 15:39:49 GMT

-> "Perfection is achieved when there is nothing left to take away."
+> "The best error message is the one that never shows up."